unusep/main/docs/DeveloperGuide.md

 **MSS**

 1. User types the command.
-2. To-do List reverses the changes caused by the most recent undo. <br>
+2. System reverses the changes caused by the most recent undo. <br>
 Use case ends.

 **Extensions**